Alejogb1/job-board/blog-data/can-bert-be-customized-with-custom-tokens-or-synonyms.md

 id: "can-bert-be-customized-with-custom-tokens-or-synonyms"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 I've seen my fair share of natural language processing projects over the years, and the question of adapting models like BERT to specific domains, including the use of custom tokens and synonyms, is a recurrent theme.
 It's something I actually encountered head-on during a project involving highly specialized legal documents, where standard tokenization wasn't cutting it.

 The short answer is: yes, BERT can be customized to handle custom tokens and, indirectly, synonyms, but it requires a nuanced understanding of how BERT operates and where modifications can be applied effectively.
 It’s not about simply plugging in a dictionary, but more about strategically altering the tokenization process and sometimes, the model's representation itself.

 Let's break down why.
 BERT, at its core, relies on a subword tokenization strategy, predominantly utilizing WordPiece.
 This approach breaks down words into smaller units, allowing the model to handle out-of-vocabulary words to some degree.
 However, this subword approach can be insufficient when dealing with highly specialized vocabularies or domain-specific terminology.
 In my experience with legal text, for example, terms like “habeas corpus” or specific procedural codes were often broken into less meaningful sub-tokens, diluting their representation.
 That's where the need for custom tokens comes into play.

-Now, how do we actually *do* this?
+Now, how do we actually _do_ this?
 The primary step involves modifying the tokenizer.
 We need to instruct the tokenizer to treat specific character sequences as single tokens rather than breaking them down further.
 This usually involves extending the tokenizer's vocabulary by adding these custom tokens.
 There are libraries like `transformers` (from hugging face), which provide the tools necessary for this.

 Here's a practical example, using python with the `transformers` library: